 Prof Edgard Barki, FGV-EAESP, and business consultant Clémence Vignal Lambret, SciencesPo, demonstrate that emotional intelligence can help firms save face when confronted with netizen reactions on social media.

-By CoBS Editor Guragam Singh, based on the paper Social media crisis management: Aligning corporate response strategies with stakeholders’ emotions online, Wiley.
+By CoBS Editor Guragam Singh.
+Related research: Social media crisis management: Aligning corporate response strategies with stakeholders’ emotions online, Wiley.

 (Don’t) Fight Fire with Fire: Handling crises online.
 The rise of social media has given a platform to individuals to express their views—good, bad, or just plain ugly—in ways unimaginable before the rise of the world wide web.
 The interconnected mesh of users on social media allows not only the voicing of personal opinion but also the amassing of this opinion to set trends – that is, ‘influence’ the debate.
 So much so, that these ‘influencers’ are able to charge anywhere from between four to six-figure dollar amounts per social media post as part of what is known as influencer marketing.